The Basins of Attraction of Soft Sphere Packings Are Not Fractal

-\textit{Low-dimensional geometric features --} To give concrete examples of the effects of numerical inaccuracy in identifying basins, we now turn our attention to the geometry of basins~\cite{Martiniani2016a}.
-First, we study a simple low-dimensional signature of the geometry of basins.
-By analogy with Fig.~\ref{fig:LandscapeSlices}, we spawn random segments in configuration space, and use pixels on that segment as initial conditions for minimization.
-We then tag each pixel by the basin it falls into and measure the (discretized) intersection lengths $\ell_{ij}$ of segment $i$ with each distinct basin $j$ that it crossed.
-The resulting empirical distribution $p(\ell)$ across a collection of random segments is shown in Fig.~\ref{fig:LinesCompare}$(a)$, for CVODE and L-BFGS, in log-log scale.
-We report that $p(\ell)$, while it retains a power-law-looking decay across methods, looks very different between CVODE and L-BFGS measurements.
-Indeed, L-BFGS overestimates the amount of small basins, and thus overestimates the decay exponent of the distribution, as expected from the ``confetti'' picture, Fig.~\ref{fig:AccuracyTimevsN}$(c)-(f)$.
+In summary, we expect that inaccuracy in the identification of basins when using optimizers becomes significant unless initial points are sampled close to minima.
+This connects well with past work~\cite{Nishikawa2022,Bautista2026}, which argued that the whole procedure of identifying the basin of a point in configuration space was so sensitive to the precise method used that it was essentially impossible to identify the correct basins.
+We argue, however, that this issue is resolved by the use of adequate numerical methods, and that, in particular, the landscape is not ``chaotic''~\cite{Nishikawa2022}.

-We now take advantage of the precision afforded by CVODE to investigate the true distribution of line intersections.
-Since the true distribution of $\ell$ is very broad, one would need an enormous amount of regularly-spaced points on lines to avoid being resolution limited.
-To bypass this limitation, in all sampled segments, at every observed boundary between two basins, we produce new segments with a finer resolution.
-Furthermore, since the distribution is broad, we focus on the distribution of the logarithm of lengths, $p(\log \ell)$.
+\textit{Low-dimensional geometric features --} To gauge the effects of inaccuracy in basin identification, we study the geometry of basins~\cite{Martiniani2016a}.
+First, we consider a simple low-dimensional quantity.
+By analogy with Fig.~\ref{fig:LandscapeSlices}, which showed a random $2d$ slice of configuration space, we draw random $1d$ lines in configuration space (by drawing 1 point uniformly in configuration space then a random direction, see SM Sec.~2.A~\cite{supp}).
+We consider a number $n_s$ of regularly spaced points on each of these random lines, and use each of them as initial conditions for minimization.
+Like in Fig.~\ref{fig:LandscapeSlices}, we then tag each pixel by the basin it falls into and measure the (discretized) intersection lengths $\ell_{ij}$ of segment $i$ with each distinct basin $j$ that it crossed.
+The distribution $p(\ell)$ across a collection of random segments is shown in Fig.~\ref{fig:LinesCompare}$(a)$ for CVODE and L-BFGS.
+We report that $p(\ell)$, while it retains a power-law-looking decay across methods, looks different between CVODE and L-BFGS measurements.
+Indeed, L-BFGS overestimates the amount of small basins, and thus the decay exponent of the distribution, as expected from the ``confetti'' picture, Fig.~\ref{fig:AccuracyTimevsN}$(c)-(f)$.